Jbleezy/BO1-Reimagined/README.md

 * Try making dvars unchangeable from console
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
-* Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes?)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Deadshot: add fast ADS move speed correctly
 * Show player's perks when spectating (player.spectatorclient?)